-WebEx is Morningside College's platform for hosting webconferences.
+WebEx is another of Morningside College's platform for hosting virtual meetings.
 All Morningside instructors have a personal WebEx room where they can meet virtually with others.
-Here are some resources for getting started and using WEbEx.
+Here are some resources for getting started and using WebEx.

 WebEx Teams is a communication platform that is similar to Slack that Morningside College provides to faculty, students, and staff.
 Teams provides a way for groups to communicate with text, video, phone, and files.
 Teams works something like a combination of twitter and e-mail.

 Google groups is a Google app available to us that allows for easy sharing of files, messages, and online discussions.